What are the differences between the weBoost Drive X and the weBoost Drive Reach?

 - A solid green light indicates that the booster is operating normally across all frequencies.

-- Blinking red-then-solid green indicates that the power to one or more frequencies has been reduced to prevent signal oscillation.
+- A blinking red-green light indicates that the power to one or more frequencies has been reduced to prevent signal oscillation.

-- Solid red indicates the booster has shut down because of oscillation to prevent interference with the tower.
+- A solid red light indicates the booster has shut down because of oscillation to prevent interference with the tower.
 (This should rarely ever happen.)

 - weBoost Drive X: RG174 to the outside antenna; LMR100 to the inside antenna